Mappy-Land: Gameplay

 Once reaching the last area (Milky Town) and collecting all the items, they must enter the castle and play an extra area; the six target items within must be collected and brought to Mapico or Mappy Jr. before the music ends.
 Failing to do this, the players must retry the extra area until they are successful.
 When successful, bonus points are awarded and the game starts the next story in the first area.
 Later stories alter the stage layouts and the enemies become much faster.

 In some areas a bonus subarea can be found.
 These bonus subareas can reward with additional distraction items and extra lives.
 In order to access these, Mappy must be carrying no distraction items and must jump on a particular trampoline without any controller input; if successful, Mappy will then be sent upwards to the bonus subarea.

-Legacy
+Release

+Mappy-Land was released in Japan on November 27, 1986.
+Taxan presented Mappy-Land at the Winter Consumer Electronic Show (CES) along with Mystery Quest (1987) and Fist of the North Star (1987).
+It was released in the United States in April 1989.
+Ed Harris of Electronic Gaming Monthly critiqued the marketing of the game, saying that the game looks like its for small children, but won't be fully appreciated by players under the age of 16.

-Mappy-Land is one of the games included in the compilation Namco Museum Archives Vol. 2.
+Mappy-Land was released on the Wii U Virtual Console worldwide in February 2015, and on the Nintendo Classics service in March 2022.
+It was also included in the compilation Namco Museum Archives Vol. 2.

+Reception

+From contemporary reviews, the four reviewers in Electronic Gaming Monthly found the game appealing for different reasons.
+One said the game isn't revolutionary, but better than most and was loaded with content to discover.
+One found it positively addictive and appropriately challenging.
+A third said the game stars out slow, but its graphics and other features brought it all together appropriately.

+From retrospective reviews, Skyler Miller of Allgame said that fans of the original arcade game Mappy would feel at home with Mappy-Land but said that the flat and simple visuals which would have looked dated by the American release of the game would hurt the overall appeal of the game.